gvwilson/thirdbit/src/fiction/madica/index.md

 The cat sighed impatiently, but before it could try again, Mr.
 Poudell's voice said, "I agree.
-Oh, believe me, after twenty million years of filling in forms to keep track of whether *this* giant sloth has been nice or *that* smilodon has been naughty, I---"
+Oh, believe me, after twenty million years of filling in forms to keep track of whether *this* giant sloth has been nice or *that* smilodon has been naughty, I—"

 "What's a smilodon?"
 Ike interrupted.